casbin/redis-watcher/README.md

 	// Update the policy to test the effect.
 	// You should see "[casbin rules updated]" in the log.
-	_ = e.SavePolicy()
+	// if you use in multi pods service in docker, use SavePolicy carefully, because it will truncate data and insert data _ = e.SavePolicy()
 	// Only exists in test
 	fmt.Scanln()